Thursday, September 19, 2013

-What I am implying is the contradiction of their own mime, that without government and its power to tax collectively or legislate selective tax credits or legally create caches of tax revenue (TIF Districts, WEDC) for redistribution, many of these developers and businesses would likely not remain in Janesville.
+What I am implying is the contradiction inside their own meme, that without government and its power to tax collectively, legislate selective tax credits or legally create caches of tax revenue (TIF Districts, WEDC) for redistribution, many of these developers and businesses would likely not remain in Janesville.

 One such ultimatum came from the new private-for–profit start-up SHINE medical technologies, who was asked what would happen if Janesville decided against an "incentive" package containing a taxpayer-backed $4 million loan guarantee.
 The founder of SHINE replied that scenario would force him to abandon Janesville and look at other communities to start his venture.

 SHINE eventually got what they wanted from the city of Janesville which also included free land and other perks valued at over $9 million.
 They also picked up federal grants and state tax credits worth an additional $20 million.
-So I have to ask, why doesn't the concept of government (vs private banks, venture capitalists), and more accurately the public (taxpayers), ever get any credit for this?
+So I have to ask, why doesn't the concept of government (vs private banks, free market capitalism), and more accurately the public (taxpayers), ever get any credit for this?

 Here's another one.
 When cash-rich Seneca Foods said they were considering the construction of an 80,000 sq. ft. addition to their existing food processing facility in Janesville, they realized their private-for-profit business model had a costly hi-tech waste water problem.